 South of Bern and and southwest of Interlaken, the Adelboden-Lenk ski area has 63 pistes totalling 210km of pistes that are served by 72 lifts with a maximum vertical descent of 1,290m.
 Situated on a natural terrace above a scenic valley, the village of Adelboden is a quaint, traditional Swiss village that is known for its access to the broad ski area connecting Adelboden with the village of Lenk to the southwest.
 Actually, there is also another small ski area right out of the north side of Adelboden heading up Tschenten Alp with a maximum vertical descent of 600m and extensive off-piste lines.
 This region is popular with families, beginners and intermediates.

-For the freestyle snowboarders in your pack, you'll want to check out the Gran Masta Park with all its rails and jumps.
+For the freestyle snowboarders in your pack, you'll want to check out Adelboden's the Gran Masta Park with all its rails and jumps.
 It is located at Brenggen near Hahnenmoos.
 There are several lines to check out rated by ability.

 The main Adelboden-Lenk ski area actually interconnects by bus with two other ski areas.
-First, from the Adelboden side, there is a free ski bus that runs to the nearby Engstligenalp-Adelboden ski area, which is known for some good off-piste lines and a designated freeride zone.
+First, from the Adelboden side, there is a free ski bus every 30 minutes that runs to the nearby Engstligenalp-Adelboden ski area (20 minutes away), which is known for some good off-piste lines and a designated freeride zone.
 All of the pistes are above the mid-station, so you need to up-lift and then down-lift at the end of the day via cable car.
 Second, from the Lenk side, the lifts and pistes coming from Adelboden actually descend east into valley just south of the village of Lenk im Simmental.
 There is a free ski bus into the village of Lenk im Simmental, where there is another ski area that heads up west out of Lenk.
 Both of these additional bus-accessed ski areas use the same ski pass.
 Lastly, there is a lesser known ski area a short ski bus away up at Elsigen-Metsch.